chfritz/golog.js/README.md

 - [x] a new construct, "either", which is like a non-deterministic choice ("|"), but both programs are executed and the construct is final once either of them is final; to allow procedure overrides and timeouts
+- [ ] initialize Golog with actions (rather than importing them directly)